MinZHANG-WHU/FDCNN/README.md

 1. Install Caffe with Python 2.7

-	1. Follow the instructions in [Installation](http://caffe.berkeleyvision.org/installation.html).
-Note the version of Python, or use our [pre-build runtime](https://drive.google.com/open?id=1OLIgpx0Jy6LT0KCkgYLcb0d3FvAJXEA0) (with CUDA 8.0 and for Windows only).
+	1. Follow the instructions in [Installation](http://caffe.berkeleyvision.org/installation.html), note the version of Python.
+Or using our [pre-build runtime](https://drive.google.com/open?id=1OLIgpx0Jy6LT0KCkgYLcb0d3FvAJXEA0) (with CUDA 8.0 and for Windows only).
 	2. Please add the absolute path of folder "caffe_layers" to the PYTHONPATH so that PyCaffe can search for the layer implementation file.

 2. Training VGG16 & FDCNN